 Why Choose Us?

 Since I was a small girl my interest in travel was something which couldn’t be ignored.
 As soon as I was old enough, I bought an around the world ticket and off I went exploring a new world.
 When I returned home, I had a mind full of good stories, a camera full of photos and a passion to keep travelling further.
 I decided then, that I wanted to help others experience what I had, so I was drawn to work in the adventure travel industry.
-My understanding of the importance to deliver a life changing trip meant I was perfectly suited to the logistical planning that went into organising expeditions.

 When I met Rhys and was introduced to the world of climbing and mountaineering.
 We shared many long weekends hiking and climbing all over the UK and our relationship grew alongside this new passion for the mountains.
 As I became more confident so my urge for a bigger challenge became stronger.
 In only a few short years I have pushed myself out of my comfort zone on a number of occasions whilst summiting peaks in Europe, Africa and the Arctic Circle.